Resolving Schema Conflicts in Apollo Federation

 }

-# subgraph-inventory.graphql (New Owner)
+# subgraph-inventory.graphql (new owner)

 id: ID! @external

-# Explicitly claims ownership from legacy subgraph
+# Explicitly claims ownership from the legacy subgraph

 inventoryStatus: String! @override(from: "subgraph-legacy")